ericphanson/Asciicast.jl/README.md

 These `.cast` files can be used a couple different ways.

-They can rendered into ".gif"s via [asciicast2gif](https://github.com/asciinema/asciicast2gif), which is what is used in the previous section to show the output.
+They can rendered into ".gif"s via [agg](https://github.com/asciinema/agg), which is what is used in the previous section to show the output.
+Here, I've used [larger font size to reduce blurriness](https://github.com/asciinema/agg/issues/60#issuecomment-1807910643), e.g. `agg --font-size 28 example3.cast example3.gif` for the third example.

 This is useful for READMEs in GitHub since fancier web technologies like Javascript are not supported there.
 In a richer environment, an
 [asciinema-player](https://github.com/asciinema/asciinema-player) can be embedded to play the cast. `Cast` objects support a `MIME"text/html"` `show` method, which means in environments that support HTML, they automatically create such a player.
 However, they still need the JS and CSS assets to be loaded.